darkfeline/dantalian/doc/user/fuse.rst

 The socket processes commands much like a shell, so make sure to quote anything that contains spaces.

-A list of socket commands can be found in the :ref:`commands`.
+A list of socket commands can be found in the man pages.

 FUSE Operations
 ---------------